rombdn/img-touch-canvas/README.md

 Plain HTML5 / Vanilla JS, no external libraries needed.

+Example: please open "index.html" in your local browser.

 This library is based on "[rombdn/img-touch-canvas](https://github.com/rombdn/img-touch-canvas)", include updates and bug fix.